Our coffered ceiling style options will help you create a unique look for your project. The following features affect the overall design.

 1. the Layout – we custom design each ceiling to suit the size of the room and other features that affect the ceiling such as lighting and ductwork.

 3. the Depth of Coffer (or drop-in panel) – we offer the Deep Coffer, Medium Coffer and also a Flat Panel style.
 If you have 8’6″ ceilings and higher, you can easily use the Deep Coffer style.
-If you have 8′ ceilings, the Medium Coffer would be a good choice.
+If you have 8′ ceilings, the Medium Coffer would be a good choice, but you can also use the Deep Coffer.
 If you have low ceilings or just want a flat look, you can go with our flat panel.

 4. the Specie of Wood and Color – we manufacture the coffered ceilings in Poplar, Red Oak, Knotty Alder, Knotty Pine, Soft Maple and Cherry.
 We also offer custom-made coffered ceilings in other domestic and imported hardwoods.
 Poplar and Knotty Pine are our least expensive woods.
 Poplar can be painted or it can be stained beautifully in medium to dark cherry, walnut or mahogany colors.
 We offer custom cabinet-grade finishing to match the color of your choice. (see finishing)